We’ve all heard those parenting tips: Sleep when the baby sleeps. Take plenty of photos. Enjoy it while it lasts. It all

 Here are, in my opinion, 8 truths of new parenthood:

-1. Poop.
-Everything in your life will now center around your newborn’s bowel movements — the color, consistency, frequency, amount.
+1. Everything in your life will now center around your newborn’s bowel movements.
+The color, consistency, frequency, amount.
 It will consume your life in such a way that dinner parties and Facebook statuses suddenly feel like appropriate forums for poop discussions.
 Resist this urge.

-2. In related news, parents of newborn boys will get peed on.
+2. Parents of newborn boys will get peed on.
 You can take precautions, even buy little gadgets, but the fact remains: You will find yourself, more than once, the target of a surprisingly long-range stream of urine.

 3. Politics become more important.
 Don’t be surprised if international tragedies feel magnified and your core priorities shift.